ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

    hello-world-d7d7849fb-nncz2   1/1     Running   0          9s
    hello-world-d7d7849fb-sb4x2   1/1     Running   0          10m
    ```
 3. If you access your application now multiple times, you should see a different host name every now and then as the load balancer picks a different node to deliver the application.
-Here is a fun way to execute the curl command 10 times `for i in `seq 1 10`; do curl <nodeip>:<port>; done`.
+Here is a fun way to execute the curl command 10 times `for i in `seq 1 10`; do curl <nodeip>:<port> && echo ""; done`.
 Replace <nodeip> and <port> with your node IP and port.
 The output should look something like:
    ```
    Hello world from hello-world-d7d7849fb-sb4x2!
    Hello world from hello-world-d7d7849fb-nncz2!